eremus-dev/MBE_RE_solutions/README.md

-# Modern Binary Exploitation Reversing Solutions
+# Modern Binary Exploitation Solutions

 ## Intro
-To get back into the swing of reversing challenges I'm going to start with CMU's Modern Binary Exploitation reversing challenges.
+To get back into the swing of reversing challenges I'm going to start with CMU's Modern Binary Exploitation reversing challenges and some of the exploit challenges.

 All the reversing for these challenges happens in Ghidra, all the solutions implemented in python with pwnlib to do the actual interesting work for us.

-# Lab 1 crackmes
+# IOLI crackmes

 These are pretty standard (albiet really easy) crackmes they implement some functionality that requires some input to get the correct solution.
 Lets dive in.